mrkkrp/mida/README.md

 ## How to control other things?

 If you're into this sort of thing, you may like my another project, called [ALGA](https://github.com/mrkkrp/alga).
-It allows to control automation in various DAWs.
+It allows to control automation natively in various DAWs.

 ## License